Orienting undirected phylogenetic networks: Orientations within a specific subclass of directed binary phylogenetic networks

+\begin{lemma} Let $N=(V, E, X)$ be an undirected binary phylogenetic network.
+Then Algorithm~\ref{alg:C_orientation} applied to $N$ is correct and runs in time \remie{$O( g(L,\ell)n+\ell(L-1)n^3))$} if $C$ is an $\ell$-chain reducible, leaf-addable, and blob-determined class of directed binary phylogenetic networks, where $n=|V|$, $L$ is the level of $N$, and $g$ is a function of~$L$ and~$\ell$ independent of $n$. \end{lemma}

-\begin{lemma} Algorithm~\ref{alg:C_orientation} is correct and runs in time \remie{$O\left({n\choose L} n^2 (n+f_C(n,L))\right)$} for blob-determined classes, and in time \remie{$O( g(L,l)n+l(L-1)n^3))$} for $l$-chain reducible, leaf-addable, blob-determined classes, with~$n$ the number of vertices,~$L$ the level of the network and~$g$ some function of~$L$ and~$l$. \end{lemma} \begin{proof} Correctness follows directly from Proposition~\ref{prop:RootBlobDetermined}. \remie{For the running time, note that the algorithm consists of two parts: the first part is the computation of $N_C^o$ and all the orientations of the networks induced by the blobs (Lines~1--13); and the second part consists of finding the orientation of the cut-edges and the blob edges of~$N$ (Lines~14--33).}
+\begin{proof} The correctness of Algorithm~\ref{alg:C_orientation} is essentially given in the proof of Proposition~\ref{prop:RootBlobDetermined}, and so it is omitted. \remie{For the running time, first note that \revL{all blobs can be found in $O(n^3)$ time by checking for each edge whether it is a cut-edge.
+The rest of the} algorithm consists of two parts.
+The first part consists of finding all $C$-rooted edges of the undirected binary phylogenetic networks induced by the blobs of $N$ and a corresponding $C$-orientation for each such edge (Lines~1--8), while the second part consists of constructing $N^o_C$ and $T_C(N)$ and, provided $T_C(N)$ is a rooted tree, finding an orientation of the cut-edges and blob edges of~$N$ (Lines~9--29).}